An SMSF needs its own bank account. We provide access to the Macquarie Cash Management Account (CMA) for the following reasons:

 The above is not a comprehensive list.
 Take a look at our blog to find more specific information on comparing Grow SMSF to other service providers.

 One of the most fundamental principles of a self-managed super fund is separation of assets.
-A separate Stake account is needed in the name of the SMSF.
+A separate brokerage account is needed in the name of the SMSF.

 Separation of assets means that assets, accounts and investments of an SMSF must be in the name of the trustee of the fund on behalf of the SMSF and cannot be mixed or intertwined with assets and investments of the members / trustees of the fund.
 If a trustee fails to keep assets of an SMSF separate the breach of the regulations must be reported to the ATO by the independent auditor of the fund.
 The trustee(s) could be personally fined or in extreme cases the ATO may deem the fund non-complying.